-Transportation Records and Transport Manifests.
-The two designated delivery employees will be responsible for all recordkeeping on all deliveries.
+Transportation Receipt Records and Transport Manifests.
+Two designated employees will be responsible for all recordkeeping on all receipt of deliveries.
 All driver IDs and color copies of IDs as well as current registration, proof of insurance, and inspection stickers will be kept on or inside the vehicle at all times.
-Records of all daily electronic notification sent to CCC via the onboard Wi-Fi system that include delivery routes, stops, and schedule will be kept and stored in the electronic transport log, and on both an electronic record system backup and physical backup.